-

 Congratulations to Andy Preston!
 Inducted into the British BMX Hall of Fame Class of 2025 – Pioneer Freestyle

-Andy Preston.
-The deep North and Manchester scene was overflowing with BMX talent in the 80s, and that’s where this guy started out his journey in the world of BMX riding.
-It’s so obvious that Andy Preston lands in the Hall of Fame — the guy was as 80s superstar BMX freestyler as you’re gonna…
+The deep North and Manchester scene was overflowing with BMX talent in the 1980s, and that’s where Andy Preston began his journey in the world of BMX riding.
+It’s obvious that Andy Preston belongs in the Hall of Fame.
+He was about as close to an ’80s BMX freestyle superstar as you could get, although…

 -